European Union Emissions Trading System: VAT fraud

-In 2009 Europol informed that 90% market volume of emissions traded in some countries could be result of tax fraud, more specifically missing trader fraud, costing governments more than 5 billion euros.
+In 2009 Europol informed that 90% market volume of emissions trading in some countries could be the result of tax fraud, more specifically missing trader fraud, costing governments more than 5 billion euros.

-German prosecutors confirmed in March 2011 that value-added-tax fraud in the trade of carbon-dioxide emissions has deprived the German state of about €850 million ($1.19 billion).
+German prosecutors confirmed in March 2011 that value-added-tax fraud in the trade of carbon dioxide emissions has deprived the German state of about €850 million ($1.19 billion).
 In December 2011 a German court sentenced six people to jail terms of between three years and seven years and 10 months in a trial involving evasion of taxes on carbon permits.
 A French court sentenced five people to one to five years in jail, and to pay massive fines for evading tax through carbon trading.
 In the UK a first trial over VAT fraud in the carbon market is put on track to start in February 2012.

 Views on the EU ETS

-Different people and organizations have responded differently to the EU ETS.
-Mr Anne Theo Seinen, of the EC's Directorate-General for the Environment, described Phase I as a "learning phase", where, for example, the infrastructure and institutions for the ETS were set up (UK Parliament, 2009).
+People and organizations responded differently to the EU ETS.
+Mr. Anne Theo Seinen, of the EC's Directorate-General for the Environment, described Phase I as a "learning phase", where, for example, the infrastructure and institutions for the ETS were set up (UK Parliament, 2009).
 In his view, the carbon price in Phase I had resulted in some abatement.
 Seinen also commented that the EU ETS needed to be supported by other policies for technology and renewable energy.
 According to CCC (2008, p.
 155), technology policy is necessary to overcome market failures associated with delivering low-carbon technologies, e.g., by supporting research and development.

 In 2009 the World Wildlife Fund commented that there was no indication that the EU ETS had influenced longer-term investment decisions.
-In their view, the Phase III scheme brought about significant improvements, but still suffered from major weaknesses.
+In their view, the Phase III scheme brought about significant improvements but still suffered from major weaknesses.
 Jones et al. (2008, p.
 24) suggested that the EU ETS needed further reform to achieve its potential.

 A 2016 survey of German companies participating in the EU ETS found that under current trading conditions, the EU ETS has generated weak incentives for participating firms to adopt carbon abatement measures.